The WSU System Today

 Guided by Our Land-grant Identity

-Washington State University is the land-grant institution for the state of Washington.
+Washington State University is the land-grant research institution for the state of Washington.
 Land-grant schools are uniquely charged by the federal government with educating students from a broad range of backgrounds, conducting scholarly inquiry in the “practical arts,” and actively sharing their expertise and knowledge with the state’s residents.

 Today WSU functions as a statewide system.
 The land-grant identity remains core to the University’s functioning, and the institution’s achievements in this regard are significant.
 WSU has a decades-long reputation for development of wheat strains that can grow under a variety of challenging conditions.
 More recently, among other accomplishments, University researchers have developed a method to create 3D-printed bone implants; established a nationally recognized bread research facility that helps wheat farmers make informed decisions about which varieties to grow; created and refined a measure designed to reduce the potential of school truancies that has been adopted statewide; and created a web-based pesticide education resource accessible to the public.
 On a yearly basis about one-third of WSU’s freshman class consists of first generation college students, and the University provides extensive and all-encompassing support to help students adjust to college life.
 The University maintains Extension offices in each of the state’s 39 counties, and more than 1 million people participate annually in the programs offered through these offices.
 WSU research centers also are located in Mount Vernon, Prosser, Puyallup, and Wenatchee, all key agricultural areas.